-The process of decentralization in the field of social services is still in the initial stage.
+The process of decentralization in the field of social services is still in the initiating stage.
 The municipalities still not sufficiently recognize its social function in developing and adopting their own programs in the field of social protection, for the purpose of organizing and providing social protection for the citizens from its territory, and in developing community-based social services.

-The Law on Social Protection enables the process of pluralization in providing social services, (i.e. diversification of service provision, including increasing the range of services and expanding the network of service providers to non-state actors) but in practice they are mainly obtained by the state.
+The Law on Social Protection enables the process of pluralization in providing social services, but in practice they are mainly obtained by the state.
 There is a lack of initiative by the municipalities to establish institutions for institutional care or the non-institutional social protection, whereas in the part of private initiative, the same has been significantly improved and gives positive results, mainly in the segment of establishing private homes for elderly.
-This is mainly a result of the benefits and measures adopted by the Government for selling non-constructed land site with a starting price of 1 denar for m2 for the purpose of building homes for elderly, decreasing the communal construction tax for 95%, obtaining favorable credit lines for construction, use of the fund provided within the IPARD program for developing rural areas, and linking these activities with the employment measures implemented by Employment Service Agency of the Republic of Macedonia.
+This is mainly a result of the benefits and measures adopted by the Government for selling non-constructed land site with a starting price of 1 denar for m for the purpose of building homes for elderly, decreasing the communal construction tax for 95%, obtaining favorable credit lines for construction, use of the fund provided within the IPARD program for developing rural areas, and linking these activities with the employment measures implemented by Employment Service Agency of the Republic of Macedonia.
 In that direction, so far in our country, besides the five public institutions for institutional placement of elderly, currently the national capacities have been enlarged for additional 17 private licensed institutions for social protection of elderly.
 The total capacity in these homes for elderly persons amounts to 1,167 beds, out of which 624 within the public, and the remaining 543 - within the private homes for elderly.
 These activities and efforts shall continue in the future and there are already ongoing procedures for opening new private homes for elderly.